 The role of Search Engines

-We can’t deny that usually, when someone is looking for something on the web they will turn to Google
+We can’t deny that usually, when someone is looking for something on the web they will turn to Google for their search.

-Google aims to deliver high quality, authoritative information on any given subject.
-So they are continually honing their systems to ensure that they achieve this.
+Google aims to deliver high quality, authoritative information on any given subject so they are continually honing their systems to ensure that they achieve this.
 At the same time they want to keep low quality, irrelevant content out of the listings.

 What this means is that if you have something valuable to say for a given search Google will want people to find it!